All Episodes

 That would destroy the template.

-Oh forget that.
+Oh, forget that.

-Jensen Jackson was telling the Bush to stay out of the bushes.
+Jesse Jackson was telling the Bush to stay out of the bushes.

 He was the one in the bushes having illegitimate kids.

-How in the world can the NFA and I'm gonna tell you something else, brother, straight from me who play football.
+And I'm going to tell you something else, brother, straight from me, who played football.

-That is the biggest lie on this side of the universe.
+Those African-American brothers who's talking about they wouldn't play, that is the biggest lie on this side of the universe.

-And why don't they talk to the hundreds of African American players that will be excited about you owning the team.
+And why don't they talk to the hundreds of African-American players that will be excited about you owning the team?

 Well, they want to present the option, the idea that there are none, and that's what they've done.